eturkes/KeepToText/README.md

   Use the `--format` option to choose between Evernote and CintaNotes, for example, `--format CintaNotes`

   The default format is Evernote

+  Use the `--label` option to create an ouput directory containing only notes with the specified label

 **Module dependencies**: